 A will is a personal plan for the future.
 It allows you to protect your assets, provide for your family, decide who will inherit your estate, and specify how your property will be distributed.
 There’s a lot to think about.
 You probably have a million questions, and you will certainly think of many more when we talk about your plans.

-As an estate planning attorney, it is my job to determine what’s important to you and to create a plan that accomplishes your goals and distributes your property to dependents, heirs, or relatives in a fair and legally sound manner.
+As an estate planning attorney, it is my job to understand what’s important to you and to create a plan that accomplishes your goals and distributes your property to dependents, heirs, or relatives in a fair and legally sound manner.
 I’m here to address your concerns, create a will, and update existing documents to reflect changes in your personal circumstances and in rapidly evolving tax laws.

 Each step of the estate planning process is highly individualized.
 Your family isn’t like anyone else’s, and a will is not a one-size-fits-all product.
 It should be tailored to your unique situation.
 Generally, a will is just one piece of the estate plan puzzle.
 In addition to a will, your estate plan might be accompanied by a trust that protects your assets, a durable power of attorney, and documents that dictate how your expenses and assets will be handled if you are incapacitated.
 These documents will also outline who will care for your children if you are unable.